zelhajou/42cursus/README.md

     - [Obsidian](https://obsidian.md/) -  A private and flexible note‑taking app that adapts to the way you think.
     - [Commander One](https://mac.eltima.com/file-manager.html) - Free file manager for Mac to replace Finder
     - [tldraw](https://tldraw.com/) - A collaborative whiteboard tool
-    - [12ft.io](https://12ft.io/) - Remove popups, banners, and ads
-    from any website.
     - [TeraBox](https://terabox.com/) - Cloud storage service

 - **Editor and IDE**